-Vocational training shake-up 'most ambitious since A-levels' - BBC News
+Skills training revamp 'to boost economy'

 Vocational and technical education in England is to get an extra £500m a year in a bid to train more skilled workers and boost the economy.

-The plans, to be set out in next week's Budget, also include replacing 13,000 existing qualifications with 15 "world-class routes".
+The plans, to be set out in the Budget, also include replacing 13,000 existing qualifications with 15 "routes" linked to the needs of employers.

 Students in further education or at a technical college will also be eligible for maintenance loans.